Posted: 03/11/16 | March 11th, 2016

-The famous Torres Towers, that have a 22km hike and 900 meter steep ascent.
-Seeing them on such a beautiful day was the highlight of the trip for me.
+The famous Torres Towers.
+Getting here requires a 22km hike and 900-meter steep ascent.
+But seeing them on such a beautiful day was the highlight of the trip for me.
 I spent close to two hours here just enjoying the moment.
+No photo does the view justice!

-On the way to Glacier Grey there’s a beautiful lake with icebergs!
-The water is gray because of the dirt and silt that melts with the glacier.
+On the way to Grey Glacier, there’s a beautiful lake (which is the terminus of the glacier and shares its name) full of icebergs!
+The water is grey because of the dirt and silt that melts with the glacier (hence the name of the lake/glacier).

 Glacier Frances in the French Valley.
-While not the best photo, watching ice calf off the mountain was a surreal experience.
+While not the best photo, see the ice edging off the mountain was amazing.
+You develop a much greater appreciation for how much time it takes for these glaciers to shift and move over centuries.

-Valley Ascencio on the way to the Torres Towers.
+Valley Ascencio and one of the many picturesque views on the way to the Torres Towers.

 On the way to the French Valley!